PrimeLens/backbone-react-multipage-boilerplate-switchable/README.md

 `gulp buildwatch` to clean then compile and place a watcher on the folder that will trigger a recompile in the event of a code change.

+`gulp clean` delete the compiled files.

 `node server` starts a server at http://localhost:3000 to change the port number edit `server.js` you will need different port numbers if you want more than one project open

 `gulp testwatch` is a newly added task that invokes the karma test runner to run all unit tests written for each component.

+`gulp killdemo` remove all examples and demo code, then run a build again.

 ## Order of compiling (for your reference)